Franklin Street Complete Streets

 ADA compliance is very important.
 My husband uses a wheelchair and going over bumpy ground is difficult.
 That said, surely the historic and enduring city of Kingston, full of artists and concerned citizens, can come up with a solution that saves the beautiful bluestone for often maligned midtown area.
 We need to add to the beauty of Kingston-not take away from it!

-a asked over 2 years ago
+a asked almost 3 years ago

 Thank you for your comment.